willauld/fplan/README.md

 * Federal income and capital gains tax with 2017 tables
 * Assumes an average cost basis that shrinks over time (looking to improve this)
 * (not correct) Roth withdraw limitations before age 59
-* Early IRA withdrawals have a 10% penalty. (this is added to 'tax')
+* Early IRA withdrawals have a 10% penalty
 * inflation
 * Required Minimum Distributions from IRA
 * Arbitrary income or expenses happening at certain years.
 Income can